fewagency/GuestEntries/README.md

     <input type="submit" value="Publish">
 </form>
 ```
+If you need to edit the entry, be sure to include the entry ID `<input type="hidden" name="entryId" value="123">`.
+If you need to delete an entry, include the entry ID, as above, change the action input's value to `guestEntries/deleteEntry`.

 You will need to adjust the hidden “sectionId” input to point to the section you would like to post guest entries to.